 Life History, Abundance, Activity, and Special Behaviors

-In humid montane forests, these frogs are abundant.
-They are found both during the day and night around streams.
+Adults are found both during the day and night around streams.
 They are commonly found 0.5 m above small fast-rushing streams, where breeding occurs (Reynolds and Foster 1992, Salas et al. 2004).
-The species has also been observed in perches 0.3 – 1.2 m off the ground in disturbed primary forest and along secondary growth near roads.
-Males have been heard calling in groups of 4 – 10 individuals (Salas et al. 2004)
+The species has been observed in perches 0.3 – 1.2 m off the ground in disturbed primary forest and along secondary growth near roads.
+Males have been heard calling in groups of 4 – 10 individuals (Salas et al. 2004).

 Tadpoles have been observed in the dry season.
 The sex ratio seems to favor many males to few females (Lötters and De la Riva 1998).